The world’s two biggest mining companies want to mine sacred lands, a public campground, and a popular rock climbing destination.

 A subsidiary of Rio Tinto and BHPBilliton (the two biggest metal mining companies in the world, by annual revenue and market capitalization) is proposing to mine copper ore deep underneath Oak Flat, near the town of Superior, an hour east of Phoenix.
 The copper deposit lies partially underneath the Oak Flat Campground, a unique and sacred place that was protected in the 1950’s from mining by executive order.
-But now, due to an act of Congress, Oak Flat and much of its surroundings faces privatization – the handover of previously protected public land to an international mining company.
+But now, due to an act of Congress, Oak Flat and much of its surroundings face privatization – the handover of previously protected public land to an international mining company.

 Unfortunately, the stage was set for the land transfer in late 2014.
-Despite a dozen failed attempts by pro-mining Congressman and Senators over the last decade to get the Oak Flat land exchange bill passed on its own merit, the final legislation was ultimately tucked hundreds of pages into the Defense Authorization Act – a must-pass piece of legislation that funds our armed services.
+Despite a dozen failed attempts by pro-mining members of Congress over the last decade to get the Oak Flat land exchange bill passed on its own merit, the final legislation was ultimately tucked hundreds of pages into the National Defense Authorization Act – a must-pass piece of legislation that funds our armed services.
 This sneaky tactic resulted in Oak Flat being put up for sale despite Congress voting down the bill so many times before.
 Clearly, the transfer of Oak Flat to the mining industry is not the will of Congress, but rather the will of a few pro-mining lawmakers who exploited the legislative process and turned a public and Native American treasure into a corporate commodity.

 Climber ascends a spire in Lower Devil’s Canyon, near Oak Flat, Arizona.